Key Takeaways

 Prepayment penalty statistics

-According to the FFEIC and data from the Home Mortgage Disclosure Act (HMDA), no mortgages were made to home buyers between 2018-2022 linked to conventional mortgages, FHA mortgages, USDA mortgages, or VA mortgages that also had prepayment penalties.
+According to the data from the Home Mortgage Disclosure Act (HMDA), there were no conventional mortgages, FHA mortgages, USDA mortgages, or VA mortgages made between 2018 and 2022 with a prepayment penalty.

 All prepayment penalties were linked to home equity loans, portfolio loans, and other non-standard mortgage types.